 Walkthrough and data chat documentation with teachers.

 Monitoring student data trends will be used to determine the effectiveness at reducing the barrier.

-Based on FAIR data and on-going progress monitoring data, evidence of differentiation based on student work samples, and observations during classroom visits.
+Based on math and science data and on-going progress monitoring data, evidence of the success of implementing the 5E model will be evidenced.